Foundations-of-HPC/Foundations_of_HPC_2020/day22/running-HPL/HPL with OpenBLAS.md

     wget https://github.com/xianyi/OpenBLAS/releases/download/v0.3.13/OpenBLAS-0.3.13.tar.gz
     tar -xvzf OpenBLAS-0.3.13.tar.gz
-    cd OpenBLAS-0.3.13.tar.gz
+    cd OpenBLAS-0.3.13
 	mkdir ../openblas-0.3.13

-Now get a node on the cluster and compile the library with the appropriate `TARGET` CPU, in our case `SKYLAKEX`.
+Now get a node on the cluster and reutrn in the OpenBLAS-0.3.13 folder.
+We compile the library with the appropriate `TARGET` CPU, in our case `SKYLAKEX`.
-We also define the variable `PREFIX` with the absolute path of the install dir we have just created:
+We then install the library passing the variable `PREFIX` with the absolute path of the install folder we have just created:

+    cd ~/OpenBLAS-0.3.13
+    make TARGET=SKYLAKEX
-    make TARGET=SKYLAKEX PREFIX=/u/dssc/$STUDENT/openblas-0.3.13
+    make PREFIX=/u/dssc/$STUDENT/openblas-0.3.13 install
 	cd

 ## Link OpenBLAS to HPL